wicked-problems/workshop/presentation_schedule.md

-# Spring 2020 COLL 100/150 Colloquium
+# Wicked Problems & Evolving Solutions in Human Development Data Science
-## Wicked Problems & Evolving Solutions in Human Development Data Science
+## Spring 2020 COLL 150/ COLL 100 Colloquium

 Please use the following link to join the Colloquium.